 So in this recipe we use the laws of physics to guarantee that the egg yolks are properly cooked.

 Please note that this is as accurate as a method without a thermometer can be.
-Should you have a thermometer, it is always best to use this to check the temperature.
+Should you have a thermometer, you can always use it to check the temperature.

 Note that during a heatwave your fridge’s ability to properly chill, may not be sufficient to bring food to 4ºC .
 So the temperature of the eggs might be higher than 4ºC , in which case the balance of the above recipe is lost.
 Do not worry, though, take extra care to chill the eggs and milk by placing them in the coldest spot of the fridge.
 And even if this doesn’t work, the only problem you will encounter, will be some overcooked eggs after straining.